How do they sound compared to plastic picks?

 Our Domestic Priority (2 day) and Express (overnight) are usually shipped out the day of purchase.
 Because of our relatively remote location, a day may be added to shipping times.

 Large bulk orders will take longer.
 Please contact us before making an order of more than 10 picks and we will verify your shipping schedule.
 After we recieve your order we will email you with the expected shipping date.
-We use the United States Postal Service for all of our shipping.
-Expidited shipping is available for an extra fee.

 Do you offer international shipping?